-Plus, if you lie about anything on your application, the insurance company will decline your policy.
-Other insurers can see your insurance application records in the future, too, and will be less likely to consider your application.
+Plus, if you lie about anything on your application, the insurance company will have the right to decline your policy.
+Other insurers will then be able to see your insurance application information, and may be less likely to consider your application.

 How your answers to the felony question affect your application if you are:

 Currently being charged with a felony You won’t be able to get life insurance until the charges are dismissed or the trial is over.
 Recommendation: Do not apply if you are currently being charged.